elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 This approach of binding JavaScript components to HTML has the following advantages:

  * graceful interface degradation on the client-side with JavaScript disabled;
- * _progressive rendering_ — the opportunity to start drawing interface elements before the download of all data pages is over ( eg images ).
+ * _progressive rendering_ — the opportunity to start drawing interface components before the download of all data pages is over ( eg images ).

 <a name="html-syntax"></a>

-## Blocks binding syntax ##
+##Blocks binding syntax##

 To bind a block to HTML element (for example, `<div>...</div>`), one should: